One Patch to Caption Them All: A Unified Zero-Shot Captioning Framework: Introduction

-In this paper, we show that our framework can generalize this core idea and that, under this formulation, many zero-shot captioners, paired with the right components, can be easily restructured to perform zero-shot region-based captioning.
-Therefore, we identify and study in detail the most critical components of this novel zero-shot region-based captioning framework.
+In this paper, we show that many zero-shot captioners, paired with the right components, can be easily restructured to perform zero-shot \textit{region-based} captioning.
+Therefore, we identify and study in detail the most critical components of this novel zero-shot regional captioning framework.
 Particularly, we focus our attention on the pre-trained vision-language contrastive backbone, which should be able, unlike CLIP, to create meaningful patch representations.
 To this aim, we largely explore DINO-based ~\citep{caron2021emerging,DBLP:journals/tmlr/OquabDMVSKFHMEA24} variants, having better localized capabilities than CLIP.
-We further expand the study of our framework, addressing multiple modality-gap mitigation strategies that help the text decoder to be trained only on text without having access to paired image-text features, as well as studying different patch aggregation methods.
+On top of this, we address multiple modality-gap mitigation strategies helping the text decoder to correctly interpret visual features without the need for paired image-text data, as well as a study on different patch aggregation methods.

-By studying existing components and employing vision backbones able to output patch-level meaningful representations like DINO, we show that we can enable many zero-shot captioners to reach state-of-the-art or comparable results in many zero-shot captioning task variants requiring captioning sub-parts of the entire image --- \textit{dense captioning}~\citep{johnson2016densecap}, \textit{region-set captioning}~\citep{cornia2019show}, up to the standard image captioning~\citep{tewel2022zerocap} where the region to caption extends over the entire image.
-To better showcase the effectiveness of our framework in extreme patch-based captioning scenarios, we also introduce the zero-shot \textit{trace captioning} task, which requires generating a caption for a region within an image specified by a mouse trace.
+By analyzing existing components and employing vision backbones able to output patch-level meaningful representations like DINO, we show that we can enable many zero-shot captioners to reach state-of-the-art or comparable results in many zero-shot captioning task variants requiring captioning sub-parts of the entire image --- \textit{dense captioning}~\citep{johnson2016densecap}, \textit{region-set captioning}~\citep{cornia2019show}, up to the standard image captioning~\citep{tewel2022zerocap} where the region to caption extends over the entire image.
+To better showcase the effectiveness of our framework in extreme patch-based captioning scenarios, we also introduce the \textit{trace captioning} task, requiring the captioning of an image region specified by a mouse trace.